What Is Liquidation Price? How It Works With Exmaples

 This can be done by using a margin call calculator.

-Examples that describe it better
+Examples that describe liquidation

 I will give you two different examples that describe this concept.